warrickball/tomso/joss-paper/paper.md

 and mesaplot [@mesaplot], which allows advanced plotting.

-`tomso` is a set of Python modules that provides a compact interface to access data in several formats and enables or simplifies several common tasks in analysing the stellar models and oscillations.
+`tomso` is a set of Python modules that provides a compact interface to access data in several formats.
+It also enables or simplifies several common tasks in analysing the stellar models and oscillations.
 First, it allows the user to load the data for inspection, which can be cumbersome, given the complicated specifications of some formats.
 The